-One of the best ways to save tax on your long term capital gains is investing in residential property.
+One of the best ways to save tax on your Long-Term Capital Gains is by investing in residential property.
 You will be able to claim tax exemption under Sections 54 and 54F.

-Section 54 says that an HUF and individual will get an exemption on their long term capital gains if they construct or buy a new residential property.
+According to Section 54, a HUF and an individual would get an exemption on their Long-Term Capital Gains if they construct or buy a new residential property.
 However, the only condition is that the person must either purchase it one year before or two years after selling off the previous property.
 Also, if the assessee plans to construct a new residential property, the construction must be complete within three years after the sale.

 On the other hand, Section 54F says that if an individual or HUF uses the amount to buy or construct a house after selling their capital asset (excluding residential property), their total gain will get exempted.